 Even today, naval strength extends far beyond warfare alone.
 Modern fleets support humanitarian missions, disaster response, anti-piracy operations, strategic deterrence, and international security partnerships.
 A navy’s presence can stabilize regions, secure shipping lanes, and reinforce alliances.

-Naval culture is rooted in tradition.
-Ship names, hull markings, ceremonial uniforms, squadron insignia, commissioning ceremonies, and Navy challenge coins all become part of a service’s identity.
+Naval culture is also rooted in tradition.
+Ship names, hull markings, ceremonial uniforms, squadron insignia, and commissioning ceremonies become part of a service’s identity.

 Sailors carry those traditions across generations.
-Naval service has always been tied to symbols that represent pride, duty, and belonging.
+Naval service has always been tied to symbols representing pride, duty, and belonging.
+Those traditions are also reflected in everything from ship crests and command insignia to custom Navy challenge coins created for ships, squadrons, commands, and individual sailors.

 A selective focus shot of an American flag waving in the wind